bndissanayaka/react_app_from_scratch/README.md

 This is my first react app built from scratch without create-react-app.

-It is needed to install npm installed beforehand.
+It was needed to install npm beforehand.
 Then followed these steps.

 Installed react, react-dom, parcel, eslint.